mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 ) <fig:verification>

 === RTL fuzzing techniques
 As mentioned in @section:rtlfuzz, RTL fuzzing is an emerging technique for generating large-scale coverage of Verilog design files for EDA tools.
-Hence, part of the TaMaRa verification flow involves using Verismith
-@Herklotz2020  to generate small random Verilog designs, and running TaMaRa end-to-end on these designs.
-Initially, we will be looking for crashes, assert failures and memory errors using AddressSanitizer, but later we will also use Yosys' eqy tool to prove that the designs stay the same before and after TaMaRa runs.
+Hence, part of the TaMaRa verification flow involves using Verismith @Herklotz2020  to generate small random Verilog designs, and running TaMaRa end-to-end on these designs.
+Initially, I was looking for crashes, assert failures and memory errors using AddressSanitizer, but later also used Yosys' eqy tool to prove that the designs stay the same before and after TaMaRa processing.
 Using the GNU Parallel tool, this work can be trivially distributed across multiple cores.
 Running TaMaRa with the Verismith fuzzer on 8192 small designs takes around 5 minutes on an AMD Ryzen 9 5950X workstation.

 To simplify the above, a shell script was developed to run this process end-to-end, and automatically clean up tests that did not fail; leaving only failed tests left over.
 With automatic timestamped directories, this is